craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 	C. Dragon
 	D. Worm

-6. There are many sub-factions that make up the Combine.
-Please name a faction of the Combine, their Baron, and explain what you know about the faction's ideology & operations (2+ points).
+6. Please name a faction of the Combine, their Baron, and explain what you know about the faction's ideology & operations (2+ points).

 7. In the Deserts of Tetrimoc, the town of Kickoff is the most potent harvesting grounds for what rare and powerful material (1 point)?